Q2 2026 Laguna Beach Luxury Rental Landscape

 Rental Rate Growth: Short-Term vs Long-Term

-The gap between STR and LTR rate growth (11.3% vs 5.1%) compounds over time, widening the yield spread between strategies.
+The gap between STR and LTR rate growth (11.3% versus 5.1%) compounds over time, widening the yield spread between strategies.
 Investors who acquired oceanfront properties in recent years and deployed them as short-term rentals have seen revenue growth outpace long-term lease alternatives, even after accounting for higher operating costs and vacancy.

 Operating Economics and Net Yield Considerations